ukaea-rse-training/2025-06-02-ukaea-int-rsd/index.md

 >    directory in your roaming profile, shared home directory, or OneDrive
 >    synchronised directory.**
 > 3. Alternatively, if you prefer PyCharm as your IDE, then you can install it
->    within WSL and launch it from there:
+>    within WSL and launch it from there (update the PyCharm version data as neeed):
 >
 >    ```bash
 >    wget https://download.jetbrains.com/python/pycharm-community-2024.1.1.tar.gz